hasi96/course_website/README.md

 title: How To Travel On Low Budget
 ---
 ```

-You can rebuild the site in many different ways, but the most common way is to run `bundle exec jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

-To keep things more organized, add post images to `/assets/posts/` directory, and add theme images to `/assets/img/` directory.

 ### Adding images
 To add an image to a post or page use the following codes: